ColoredCow/marketing-content/website/for-founders/landing-page.md

 ---

+<a id="faq"></a>
 # ⭐ FAQ

 ### **How do you help founders who have limited budgets?**
-We design MVPs that are credible, defensible, and aligned with your long-term vision — not shortcuts.
+We design meaningful MVPs aligned with long-term vision, ensuring credibility without overbuilding.

 ### **Do you work with pre-seed or idea-stage founders?**
 Yes.
 Many founders start with us when all they have is an idea and a strong intention.